Rank $n$ swapping algebra for $\operatorname{PGL}_n$ Fock-Goncharov $\mathcal{X}$ moduli space: Main theorem

+Each $V\in \mathcal{I}_n'$ is related to a graph with $4$-gon and an edge in the ideal triangulation $\mathcal{T}$, and each $V\in \mathcal{J}_n$ is related to a triangle in the ideal triangulation $\mathcal{T}$.
 By symmetry, we have the following possible cases as shown in Figure \ref{Gall}:

-\begin{enumerate} \item Two graphs associated with two Fock--Goncharov coordinates are separated by a line; \item Two graphs associated with two Fock--Goncharov coordinates have one common point; \item Two graphs associated with two Fock--Goncharov coordinates have two common points; \item other cases(most important). \end{enumerate}
+\begin{enumerate} \item Two graphs associated with $A$ and $\tau$ are separated by a line; \item Two graphs associated with $A$ and $\tau$ have one common point; \item Two graphs associated with $A$ and $\tau$ have two common points; \item other cases. \end{enumerate} Following Lemma \ref{lemct}, we write $\theta_{\mathcal{T}_n}\left(X_A\right)$ and $\theta_{\mathcal{T}_n}\left(X_\tau\right)$ as the products of directed edge ratios.
+Then we use Proposition \ref{propdr} to compute their swapping bracket case by case.
+We prove the case in Figure \ref{Gall} $4(a)$ explicitly and leave the details for the other cases to the reader.

-We prove the theorem by similar argument as Proposition \ref{propxyz} for each cases.
-The most technical part is to simplify the calculation by arranging the right side $n$-tuples of the $(n\times n)$-determinant quotients.

-We omit the simple cases in Figure \ref{Gall} (1),(2),(3).
-We prove the cases in Figure \ref{Gall} (4) as follows.